ronsarafian/ronsarafian.github.io/README.md

 # Ron Sarafian

-Ph.D. student at Dept. of Industrial Engineering at Ben Gurion University, Supervised by [Dr Jonathan Rosenblatt](http://www.john-ros.com/) and [Prof Itai Kloog](http://in.bgu.ac.il/en/humsos/geog/Pages/staff/kloog.aspx).
+Ph.D. student at Dept. of Industrial Engineering at Ben Gurion University.

+Supervised by [Dr Jonathan Rosenblatt](http://www.john-ros.com/) and [Prof Itai Kloog](http://in.bgu.ac.il/en/humsos/geog/Pages/staff/kloog.aspx).

 My research focuses on statistical and machine learning algorithms and their application in geographical and environmental fields.

 I am interested in solving both theoretical and real-world problems related to: